 The EBC must be a corporation incorporated under B.C.'s Business Corporations Act, or Canada's Business Corporations Act, or be incorporated in another province and registered to carry on business in B.C.

-The EBC must be substantially engaged in B.C. in one or more of the 6 qualifying activities:
+The EBC must be substantially engaged in B.C. in one or more of the seven qualifying activities:

-- Manufacturing or processing, including services directly associated with the export of value-added goods produced in British Columbia
+- Manufacturing or processing, including services directly associated with the export of value-added goods produced in B.C.

 - Research and development of proprietary technology

 - Development of interactive digital new media product